 - Getting a crown without a root canal

-- Is it normal to crown a root canal?
+- Do you always need a crown after a root canal?

-- Do i need a new crown after root canal?
+- Do i need a root canal before a crown?

-- Do you have too put a crown on a root canal?
+- Do dentists put a crown on a root canal?